algorand/go-algorand/scripts/release/README.md

 To complete this step, you will need to do the following:

 1. Download the `ReleaseBuildInstanceKey.pem` certificate from the appropriate Jenkins workspace and `chmod 400` on it or GPG will complain.
-A subsequent step will assume that you moved this to the `$GOPATH/src/github/algorand/go-algorand/scripts/release/controller` directory.
+Move this to the `$GOPATH/src/github/algorand/go-algorand/scripts/release/controller` directory.
-1. Get the instance name from AWS, i.e., https://us-west-1.console.aws.amazon.com/ec2/home?region=us-west-1#Instances:sort=instanceState
+1. Get the instance name from AWS, i.e., `https://us-west-1.console.aws.amazon.com/ec2/home?region=us-west-1#Instances:sort=instanceState` or from the Jenkins workspace (`scripts/release/tmp/instance`).
-1. Change to the `$GOPATH/src/github/algorand/go-algorand/scripts/release/controller` directory and execute `./socket.sh`, passing it the ec2 instance name that you just got from AWS:
+1. Change to the `$GOPATH/src/github/algorand/go-algorand/scripts/release/controller` directory and execute `./socket.sh`, passing it the ec2 instance name:

         ./socket ec2-13-57-188-227.us-west-1.compute.amazonaws.com